noplacenoaddress/RNMnetwork/README.md

 For all my friends.
 For all of you that have suffered the Illuminati pseudo dictatorship.

-For who commit suicide.
+For who have commited suicide.

-Yes, i'm Riccardo Giuntoli.
-But i don't like this work.
-I hate it.

 For you my sun flower.
 For you Saray.
 For you my love.

 For you Lucia.
 For your future.

-For all the womans that have been violated in the "Illuminati" network.
+For all the womans that have been violated in the "Illuminati" network by the digital mafia.

 Ricky.